 This rack is well suited to vehicles with low roof heights.
 We recommend it for any bike that has a standard 9mm quick release front fork.
 This rack also has the advantage of not using your frame as an attachment point, keeping your bike in pristine condition.
 If you have heavy bikes or bikes that utilize 15mm or 20mm through axles, take a look at our Editors' Choice Thule T2 Pro or the Kuat NV.
 The ForkLift is capable of transporting 15mm or 20mm through axle equipped bikes with the addition of adaptors, but it loses its security features and requires cable locks.

-At $169, if you plan to use factory crossbars, this model is a good value.
+At $189, if you plan to use factory crossbars, this model is a decent value.
 There are other less expensive fork mount roof racks, such as our Best Buy award winner, the RockyMounts Pitch Fork, but with the ForkLift you get the added versatility of being able to use it with factory crossbars.
 We would like to see lock cores included for this price, but the ForkLift is a refined product and offers versatility that many of its competitors cannot match.

 The Yakima ForkLift offers incredible versatility.
 With the ability to clamp to any crossbar, is unlikely to become obsolete with the purchase of a new vehicle.
 It is secure, stable and easy to install.
 If you are looking for a fork mount roof rack to complement your vehicle with factory equipped crossbars, look no further.